lin13k/qdiff/README.md

     * Information of datasource
     * Uploaded file path
     * Database information (encryption required, use what as secret key, what as salt)
-    * Datetime

-        Recording the start time and end time for performance evaluation
+    * Datetime, Recording the start time and end time for performance evaluation
     * Owner

 1. Conflict record